-AGGRESSOR/PERPETRATOR: A student or school staff member who engages, either individually, or as part of a group, in bullying, cyber-bullying or retaliation.
+AGGRESSOR/ PERPETRATOR: A student who engages, either individually, or as part of a group, in bullying, cyber-bullying or retaliation.

 LOCAL LAW ENFORCEMENT AGENCY: local police department

 PRINCIPAL: The administrative leader of a Masconomet Regional public school or his/her designee for the purposes of investigating and responding to reports of bullying, cyber-bullying or retaliation.